Tom Petty’s Past Addiction – Great Musician

 Music fans were shocked and devastated following the news of Tom Petty’s passing in early October and many mourned the death of their biggest inspiration.
 The musician had a long career full of hit songs that motivated countless young artists to play guitar and start writing music.
-Even though he was successful in music and known as one of the world’s greatest songwriters, Tom Petty had a difficult life and even struggled with addiction.
+Even though he was successful in music and known as one of the world’s greatest songwriters, Tom Petty’s Past Addiction.

 The songwriter passed away due to cardiac arrest although the details of the official cause are still to be determined.
 Petty was only 66 and had just performed at the Hollywood Bowl, wrapping up a 6 month tour only 10 days before his death.
 However, he had a history of health problems and drug issues that he often kept secret from his fans.

 In a recent biography written by his friend Warren Zane, Petty discussed his addiction to heroin that plagued him throughout the 90s but was something he decided to keep hidden for decades.
 The biography was published in 2015 and until then very few were aware of Petty’s issues with drugs.
 It was even left out of the 2007 documentary about the Heartbreakers called “Runnin Down a Dream”.

 Petty was hesitant to reveal his issues with heroin because he worried that young people who looked up to him would think that using drugs was an option.
 The author knew that revealing his addiction would act more as a cautionary tale rather than encourage people to think that heroin use was okay.
 His addiction was something that happened later in life while going through a difficult time and was not part of a rock star lifestyle.